Mobile telephony: By civilians

-The availability of prepaid or 'pay-as-you-go' services, where the subscriber is not committed to a long term contract, has helped fuel this growth in Africa as well as in other continents.
+The availability of prepaid or 'pay-as-you-go' services, where the subscriber is not committed to a long-term contract, has helped fuel this growth in Africa as well as in other continents.

-On a numerical basis, India is the largest growth market, adding about 6 million mobile phones every month.
-It currently has a mobile subscriber base of 937.06 million mobile phones.
+In absolute numbers, India was the largest growth market in 2007, adding about 6 million mobile phones every month.
+In 2015, it had a mobile subscriber base of 937.06 million mobile phones.

 Traffic

 Since the world is operating quickly to 3G and 4G networks, mobile traffic through video is heading high.
-It is expected that by end of 2018, the global traffic will reach an annual rate of 190 exabytes/year.
+It was expected that by the end of 2018, the global traffic would reach an annual rate of 190 exabytes/year.
 This is the result of people shifting to smartphones.

-It is predicted by 2018, mobile traffic will reach by 10 billion connections with 94% traffic comes from Smartphones, laptops and tablets.
-Also 69% of mobile traffic from Videos since we have high definition screens available in smart phones and 176.9 wearable devices to be at use.
-Apparently, 4G will be dominating the traffic by 51% of total mobile data by 2018.
+Mobile traffic was predicted to reach by 10 billion connections by 2018, with 94% of traffic coming from smartphones, laptops and tablets.
+69% of mobile traffic will be from videos, since we have high definition screens available in smart phones and 176.9 wearable devices to be at use.
+4G was expected to dominate the traffic by 51% of total mobile data by 2018.